amuvarma13/orpheus/readme.md

 accelerate launch stage_2.py
 ```

-You can push your model with:
+[OPTIONAL] You can push your model with:

 ``` python
 checkpoint_name = "checkpoints/checkpoint-<TRAINING STEPS>" # find <TRAINING STEPS> in checkpoints/